alexdenne/battalion/original/cards/index.md

     Total x10

       Lightning Queen x1
-      Lightning Queen may attack immediately after you claim an Army.
+      Lightning Queen may attack immediately after she claims an Army.

       Cavalry King x1
       You may add 1 Fighter from your hand to Cavalry King's Army when he attacks.